-In support of the information presented in the financial statements, the Council has in place strong corporate governance arrangements for the prevention and detection of fraud that might lead to a material misstatement of the financial statements.

-Annually, the Council reviews its internal control framework in a range of areas.
-In particular, the Council undertakes a risk-based approach to the development of its Internal Audit Strategy and the delivery of an Annual Internal Plan.
-The basis of the development of the plan is an Audit Needs Analysis for each auditable area and this takes into consideration the risk of fraud in the Council's activities, particularly those where the risk of fraud is considered to be greatest and plans audit resources appropriately.
+1. Have Pendle Borough Council assessed In support of the information presented in the financial statements, the Council has in place strong the risk of material misstatement in the corporate governance arrangements for the prevention and detection of fraud that might lead to a financial statements due to fraud? material misstatement of the financial statements.
+How has the process of identifying and The Council reviews its internal control framework in a range of areas.
+In particular, the Council undertakes responding to the risk of fraud been a risk-based approach to the development of its Internal Audit Strategy and the delivery of an Annual undertaken and what are the results of this Internal Plan.
+The basis of the development of the plan is an Audit Needs Analysis for each auditable area process? and this takes into consideration the risk of fraud in the Council's activities, particularly those where the risk of fraud is considered to be greatest and plans audit resources appropriately.
 Details of the Internal Audit Strategy and the Annual Internal Plan are reported to the Accounts and Audit Committee on a regular basis.
 Equally, the Accounts and Audit Committee receive an Annual Internal Audit Report in which the Head of Internal Audit provides an opinion on the internal control system.